 3 credit hours/semester (2 clinical, 1 academic), Spring semester

 2 semesters required

-Additional clinical credit hours available with permission of instructor
+One additional clinical credit hour per semester available with permission of instructor

 Under faculty supervision, student attorneys handle securities arbitrations and mediations before the Financial Industry Regulatory Authority (FINRA) Dispute Resolution on behalf of small investors.
 Students perform client interviewing and counseling, fact investigation, claim evaluation, legal research, preparation of legal memoranda, and may conduct arbitration or mediation, or negotiate a settlement.

 In the weekly seminar, students explore the substantive law of broker-dealer regulation, arbitration theory and practice, and lawyering skills.
 Private practitioners, Securities and Exchange Commission attorneys, and staff from the self-regulatory organizations may assist in the teaching of the seminar.